pkmidir/SolCraftLauncher/README.md

 - Probably more, that's why we have a bug tracker ;)

 ## License
-- PojavLauncher is licensed under [GNU GPLv3](https://github.com/khanhduytran0/PojavLauncher/blob/master/LICENSE).
+- SolCraftLauncher is licensed under [GNU GPLv3](https://github.com/khanhduytran0/SolCraftLauncher/blob/master/LICENSE).

 ## Contributing
 Contributions are welcome!
 We welcome any type of contribution, not only code.
 For example, you can help the wiki shape up.
-You can help the [translation](https://crowdin.com/project/pojavlauncher) too!
+You can help the [translation](https://crowdin.com/project/SolCraftLauncher) too!

 Any code change to this repository (or iOS) should be submitted as a pull request.
 The description should explain what the code does and give steps to execute it.